henriquemeireles7/speedcoding-backend/README.md

     - `offset` (optional, default 0) - Number of vibes to skip
 - `GET /vibes/:vibeId` - Get details for a specific vibe, including its milestones

+### Health

+- `GET /health` - Check the health of the application and its dependencies

+## API Documentation

+The API is documented using Swagger/OpenAPI.
+You can access the documentation at `/api/docs` when the server is running.

+## Error Handling

+The application uses global exception filters to ensure consistent error responses:

+- All responses follow a standard format with `statusCode`, `message`, `timestamp`, `path`, and `method`
+- Validation errors include detailed information about the invalid fields
+- HTTP exceptions are properly formatted and logged

 ## Project Setup

 ```bash